hmonroe/guiguts/README.txt

 Detailed release notes:

 Version 0.3.4 Removed splash screen.
+Fixed monthly update check to give user the option.
+Fixed multiple page markers at a single location so they do not overlap but stack vertically like [Pg 32]<br />[Pg 33].
+Fixed openpng so if the image viewer is not set the user is prompted to set it.

 Version 0.3.3 Fixed problem in WinGuts.exe with conflicting Tk library.